sampshah/sampshah.github.io/_posts/2020-05-28-starting-to-start.md

 With this being said, congratulations that you have thought of starting something new.
 All the best, I wish you all the success.
 Have a fun time learning!

-P.S.
-This is the first draft.
-I shall continue refining it for the next week.